Get more information about Oklahoma City Community College by clicking links below:

 Oklahoma City Community College, also maintains recreational and fitness related facilities and activities to promote good health.
 Students and employees are encouraged to participate in the programs provided, as they provide an enjoyable atmosphere and foster maintaining a healthy lifestyle.
 The school provides swim lessons, summer camps for youths, fitness classes and a super sprint triathlon.
 Additional information and calendar dates are available online and are updated regularly each semester.

 Estimated Costs & Financial Aid

 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $7,300.
+To calculate a more personalized cost visit the net price calculator.
 There is also a $25 application fee for students applying to the school.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - Tuition estimates per year: